Haroenv/blog/_posts/2025-11-01-la-diagonal-de-espana.md

 _La diagonal de España_ is a project to cycle from the South West to the North East of Spain, from Sevilla to Donostia.
 A distance of about 1100 kilometers, to be done in about five days.

-This was done alone in late October 2025, riding alone with a light bikepacking setup, staying in hotels along the way.
+This was done in late October 2025, riding alone with a light bikepacking setup, staying in hotels along the way.

 ## The idea